usabilla/usabilla-u4a-android-sdk/README.md

 Take a look at our [Wiki](https://github.com/usabilla/usabilla-u4a-android-sdk/wiki) for a complete and in depth guide on how to install and customize the SDK.

+## Latest changes in v3.2.1
+#### Added
+- Added possibility to change the size of the fonts.
+See the wiki for more info.

+#### Updated
+- Switched to ContextCompat for loading resources
+- Polished the UI of the form.
+Components are now more aligned with material design guidelines
+- Updated screenshot component
+- Updated dependencies `appcompat-v7`, `support-annotations`, `support-v4` and `support:design` to `25.0.1`

+#### Removed
+- Removed 10 buttons version of the NPS component.
+Now it defaults to slider.

 ## Old SDK versions
 Version 3.+ is incompatible with the implementation of version 2.*
 Please check the wiki to see how to implement the SDK.